 ARTICLE I. NAME OF ORGANIZATION

-Collectif d’artistes de Glengarry Artists’ Collective [CAGAC or The Collective]
+Collectif d’artistes de Glengarry Artists’ Collective (The Collectif)

 ARTICLE II.
 CORPORATE PURPOSE